kenmotoyama/Assignment24/README.md

 of a patient to getting sepsis using a subset of the Kaggle dataset features.
 In this manner, I will not only be able to answer my question on how being insured impacts patient ouctomes, but I will also learn about what other factors might contribute to patient outcomes with regards to sepsis.
 This is important because it could help doctors predict the likelihood of a patient(s) getting sepsis so they can proactively focus on improving outcomes.

-I tried using a convolutional neural network as well to build a model but the model failed to complete its run.
+I also tried using a convolutional neural network to build a model but the model failed to complete its run.
 This makes some sense given the fact that CNNs traditionally perform well with image data or data that has a grid-like structure and the sepsis dataset is neither.